rt-net/crane_x7_ros/README.en.md

 ### crane_x7_moveit_config

-This package includes configuration files for MoveIt!.
+This package includes configuration files for MoveIt.

-To launch the MoveIt! demonstration with Rviz:
+To launch the MoveIt demonstration with Rviz:

 `roslaunch crane_x7_moveit_config demo.launch`